MEGAWHEELS S5 Review

 Given the power this scooter packs for flat ground ripping it's a good thing that it has a good brake system.
 Sporting both front electronic and rear disk brakes that are actuated with a single hand lever, testers were pleased with the control afforded on steep descents and in flat ground situations.
 The S5 was a leader in this series of tests.

 Weight, collapsibility, transporting ease, and folded dimensions are the focus of the portability assessment.
 The S5 does poorly in a number of these, particularly the folding latch and transporting.
-The latch has a tendency to unhook itself, and the carrying handle is an odd trapezoidal shape that isn't ideal.
+The latch tends to unhook itself, and the carrying handle is an odd trapezoidal shape that isn't ideal.

 Considering that the S5 is around a hundred dollars less than the top scooter models and shares many of the same features, we think that it's a fair value.
 You get what you pay for, no more and no less.